-- Be aware of teen reactions after a traumatic event – Identification (It could have happened to me); Guilt (I could have stopped it); Grief (Feelings of loss, Anger at adults and Vulnerability).
+- Be aware of teen reactions after a traumatic event – Identification (It could have happened to me); Guilt (I could have stopped it); Grief (Feelings of loss, Anger at adults and Feeling Vulnerable).
 Often they just need someone to listen and verify their feelings as understandable and similar to what many feel.

 I once intervened in the aftermath of a terrible fatal accident of a high school boy.
 When I met the other seniors and had a chance to speak with them, I asked what message they would like me to share with their parents.
 The collective answer was “ Tell them to stop worrying and asking us every five minutes—are you ok?”
 That said, those same teens were relieved that their parents had gathered that night to get support in the aftermath of the tragedy.
 They want the connection- they don’t just want parents anxious about them.

 How Do Parents Know When Their Teen is Crying for Help?

 Being close to your teen in the day-to-day makes you more likely to notice when things are starting to unravel.

 Some Warning Signs That Warrant Connection and Professional Help

 - Physical Changes– can’t sleep, eat, concentrate, or engage in formally enjoyable activities.